Culver-Academies/engineering1/mech/designchallenge.md

 ## Testing your TurboPi Robot on the Course

 You may not test your TurboPi Robot on the course until you have completed Steps 1-5a of your portfolio, including the **Pseudocode** for your program.
 Your team is responsible to reset the course after each test on the course.
-The cone's edge must sit fully within the blue tape (not over) on **ALL** sides. **DO NOT** start your test until the previous team has reset the course.
+The cone's edge must sit fully within the blue tape (not over) on **ALL** sides. **DO NOT** begin testing the robot on the field until the previous team has reset the course.
 If the course is not set properly, your test will not count.